-Alzheimer's Disease
+Alzheimer's

-Alzheimer's disease is a priority health problem in developed countries, with great socio-familial, socioeconomic, and socio-health impact.
-Alzheimer's is the leading cause of dementia (>50%), followed by vascular dementia and mixed dementia, with prevalence of 1% at age 60 and more than 35% in people over the age of 80.
-The cost of dementia in European countries fluctuates between 10,000 and 25,000 euros per patient per year, depending on the degree of deterioration, stage of the disease, and care model.
+Alzheimer's disease is a priority health problem in developed countries, with great socio-familial, socioeconomic and socio-health impact.
+Alzheimer's disease is the leading cause of dementia (>50%), followed by vascular dementia and mixed dementia, with a prevalence of 1% at age 60 years and more than 35% in people over 80 years.
+The cost of dementia in European countries fluctuates between €10,000 and €25,000 per patient per year, depending on the degree of deterioration, stage of the disease, and care model.

 1. multiple defects in the human genome